xermicus/poolparty/README.md

 * Stop executing futures in case any of future that runs on it faces an unrecoverable error and returns an Err().
 * Let the caller handle the error.
-* Stop the threadpool and it's spawned tasks on user request.
+* Stop the threadpool and its spawned tasks on user request.

 # Usage